caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

 # Hospital Charge Master Data Schema
 Proposed data formats and best practices for the release of Hospital Charge Master Data.

-We want to keep this simple, so we are making a single short document
+We want to keep this simple, so we are making a single short document.

+You can read more about the effort to develop this document at [hospitalpricedata.org](http://hospitalpricedata.org/)

 ## Core Files